SCALARS & VECTORS

 ddition of vectors by Head to Tail method (Graphical Method)

-Head to Tail method or graphical method is one of the easiest method used to find the resultant vector of two of more than two vectors.
+to Tail method or graphical method is one of the easiest method used to

 DETAILS OF METHOD